bennettnw2/lpic101-Notes/110-Security.md

     2. View the keys that have been created:
       * `gpg --list-keys`
         * we will be able to see the key we just created
+      * next move into the .gnupg file to create your public key you will give to another person
+      * `gpg -o avancepubkey --export 16FECFF5`
+        * the -o means to output a name of the public key
+        * the --export will use the private? key you just made to connect the `avancepubkey` together

+    3. Exchange keys
+    4. Import Keys into your keyrings
+      * `gpg --import avancepubkey`
+    5. Encrypt files with:
+      * `gpg -r "Alyx Vance" -e passwd`
+      * you will then see a file `passwd.gpg`
+      * this is the encrpyted file and now you can email the encrypted file to avance

+* TODO:
+ * create two users
+ * create private and public keys for both users
+ * encrypt a file and send to the other and open it up from the other account

   * ### SSH